-Applicant is a highly regarded linguist for a U.S.-based defense contractor.
+Applicant is a highly regarded former linguist who currently works for a U.S.-based defense contractor in an administrative capacity.
 He is an Afghan citizen by birth and a naturalized U.S. citizen with permanent residency in the United States.
 Foreign influence concerns relate to Applicant's having immediate and extended family members who are citizens and residents of Afghanistan, a country with a somewhat checkered history of wars, political instability, and violence.